-AP 3550 Drug Free Environment and Drug Prevention Program Reference: Drug Free Schools and Communities Act Amendment, 1989; 20 U.S. Code Section 1145g and 34 C.F.R.86.1 et seq.; Federal Drug-Free Workplace Act, 1988; 41 U.S. Code Section 702.
+AP 3550 Drug Free Environment and Drug Prevention Program Reference: Drug Free Schools and Communities Act Amendment, 1989; 20 U.S. Code Section 1011i and 34 C.F.R.86.1 et seq.; Federal Drug-Free Workplace Act, 1988; 41 U.S. Code Section 8103.
 The District is committed to providing its employees and students with a drug-free workplace and campus environment.
 It emphasizes prevention and intervention through education.
 Antelope Valley College Police Department may make recommendations to the District Attorney's office for a "Drug Diversion" program for any offender of the District's "Drug Free" policy.

-AP 3560 Alcoholic Beverages Reference: Business and Professions Codes Sections 24045.4, 24045.6, and 25608; 34 CFR 668.46(b) the possession, sale or the furnishing of alcohol on campus is governed by California state law and these procedures.
+AP 3560 Alcoholic Beverages Reference: Business and Professions Codes Sections 25608; 34 Code of Federal Regulations Part 668.46 subdivision (b) the possession, sale or the furnishing of alcohol on campus is governed by California state law and these procedures.
 The possession, sale or the furnishing of alcohol on campus is governed by California state law and these procedures.
 The possession, sale, consumption or furnishing of alcohol is controlled by the California Department of Alcohol and Beverage Control.
-However, the enforcement of alcohol laws oncampus is the primary responsibility of the Antelope Valley College Police Department.
+However, the enforcement of alcohol laws on-campus is the primary responsibility of the Antelope Valley College Police Department.
 The campus has been designated "Drug free" and only under certain circumstances is the consumption of alcohol permitted.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by Antelope Valley College Police Department.
-Violators are subject to disciplinary action, criminal prosecution, fine and imprisonment.
-It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
-The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
-It is also a violation of this policy for anyone to consume or possess alcohol in any public or private area of campus without prior District approval.
+Violators are subject to disciplinary action, criminal prosecution, fine, and imprisonment.
+It is unlawful to sell, furnish, or provide alcohol to a person under the age of twenty-one (21).
+The possession of alcohol by anyone under twentyone (21) years of age in a public place or a place open to the public is illegal.
+It is also a violation of this procedure for anyone to consume or possess alcohol in any public or private area of campus without prior District approval.
 Organizations or groups violating alcohol or substance policies or laws may be subject to sanctions by the District.